HiuSumJaimeYue/Employee-Tracker/README.md

 ## Usage

 You can see view all the employees, roles and departments.
-You can add employee.
+You can add employees.
 You will be asked to input the employee's first and last name, to select the employee's role and manager.
 You can update employee's role.
 You will be asked to select which employee and their changed role.
-You can add role.
+You can add roles.
 You will be asked to input the new role, its salary and its department.
-You can add department.
+You can add departments.
 You will be asked to input the new department name.

 ## License